microsoft/dynamics-365-contact-center/documentation/Embed SDK APIs/classes/VoiceModule.md

 **`Description`**

-Starts recording the ongoing call.
+Starts the recording of the current voice call.
+This includes transcription.
+Please ensure that you have recording enabled.

 ▸ **startRecording**(`payload`: `IToggleRecording`): `Promise`<`void`\>